ojuuji/jekyll-imgwh/README.md

 # Troubleshooting

-When error is related to the image image file, it mentions file path in the error message:
+When error is related to the image image file, plugin mentions the file path in the error message:

 ```
 $ bundle exec jekyll serve